1Password/scim-examples/beta/azure-container-apps/ReadMe.md

     >
     >You will need to update the path to the scimsession file you download in the getting started section.

-1. Get the Base64 encoded contents of your `scimsession` file:
+1. Get the Base64 encoded contents of your `scimsession` file, _(using the bash or PowerShell syntax for the commands)_:

    - Using bash (Cloud Shell, macOS, or Linux):
      ```bash